Vonng/pigsty/docs/PARAM.md

 Bootstrap a postgres cluster with patroni, and setup pgbouncer connection pool along withit.

-It will also init cluster template databases with default roles, schemas & extensions & default privileges.
+It also init cluster template databases with default roles, schemas & extensions & default privileges.

 Then it will create business databases & users and add them to pgbouncer & monitoring system